bokkypoobah/EthereumAlarmClockAudit/audit/code-review/Library/ClaimLib.md

      * @param paymentModifier The payment modifier.
      */
-    // BK Ok - Internal function, only called by RequestLib.claim(...)
+    // BK Ok - Internal function, only called by RequestLib.claim(...) function claim(
-    // BK NOTE - `bool` return status is not set, and is not used in RequestLib.claim(...) function claim(
         ClaimData storage self,
         uint8 _paymentModifier